ariesunique/ariesunique.github.io/content/2020_02_17_recurse-center.rst

 **self-directed**
 ------------------

-:mycard:`At the Recurse Center, people decide for themselves how they want to spend their time.
+At the Recurse Center, people decide for themselves how they want to spend their time.
 Attendees (called Recursers) choose *what* to work on, *when* to work, and for *how long*.
 Recursers decide *for themselves* when a project has reached completion.
-Recrusers decide when their *personal objectives* have been met.`
+Recrusers decide when their *personal objectives* have been met.

 **community-driven**
 ----------------------

-:mycard:`All of the activites that occur at the Recurse Center (RC) are initiated, coordinated, and facilitated by attendees of the retreat.
-Any recurser is welcome to create a new event for the community.`
+All of the activites that occur at the Recurse Center (RC) are initiated, coordinated, and facilitated by attendees of the retreat.
+Any recurser is welcome to create a new event for the community.

 **educational-retreat**
 -------------------------

-:mycard:`Everyone at Recurse is there because they want to learn.
+Everyone at Recurse is there because they want to learn.
 Recursers set their own syllabus and milestones.
-They can choose to work with others or to work independently.`
+They can choose to work with others or to work independently.

 |